iftekharmickey/BruteForce-Login/README.md

 ### Usage

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies using pip install requests termcolor.
+2. Install the necessary dependencies using `pip install requests termcolor`.
 3. Run the script using Python.
 4. Follow the prompts and provide the required information.